Enter your email address below and subscribe to our newsletter

 Sumac Onions

-Sumac onions are a popular recipe that comes from the Middle East.
-It is created with a simple preparation of thinly sliced onions with the addition of the sumac spice.
+Today, we are making sumac onions, a popular Middle Eastern dish.
+This easy recipe combines thinly sliced onions with sumac.
 Sumac is an unusual spice that has a citrus flavour.
-It grows in abundance in parts of the Middle East, North Africa and the Mediterranean regions.
+It grows abundantly in parts of the Middle East, North Africa, and the Mediterranean regions.

 sumac onions

-Sumac is derived from the berries of the sumac plant, this spice has a tart flavour that can be compared to a combination of lemon and vinegar.
+Sumac is derived from the berries of the sumac plant.
+This spice has a tart flavour reminiscent of lemon and vinegar.
 These flavours enhance the natural sweetness of the onions.

 What is Sumac?

-You can use Sumac to season meat, salad and vegetables.
-If you travel to Turkey, Lebanon or Iran.
+You can use Sumac to season meat, salad, and vegetables if you travel to Turkey, Lebanon, or Iran.
 You will commonly see sumac on onions.
 Interestingly, this condiment pairs well with kebabs and meat.
-If you’re feeling for a unique citrus flavour condiment, then making sumac onions is a great idea.
-This dish is also perfect to take to a family barbecue.
+If you’re looking for a unique citrus-flavored condiment, then making sumac onions is a great idea.
+This dish is also perfect for a family barbecue.

 Parsley, Red Onion, Sumac, Olive Oil, Lemon.